Challenges of Planning Virtual Events (& How to Overcome Them)

 Therefore, event organizers and management companies should select a tech vendor who ensures uninterrupted access to registered users and full data security.
 They should also inform the participants where they can access the recorded session after the event.

-5. Lack of Knowledge About Attendees Technological Options
+5. Lack of Knowledge About Attendee Options

 People may join virtual events through mobiles, laptops, desktops, or tablets.
 Some may use mobile event apps, while others might join from their web browsers.
 There may also be Android or iPhone users.